University of Brighton: Student life

 Students on each campus have access to services including a careers advisory service, counselling service, student advice service, disability and dyslexia service, and chaplaincy.

 Brighton Students' Union is the representative body for students.
 The BSU is a charity and is headed up by four full-time elected student officers.
-The BSU represent the student voice at the University, ensuring that they're using student feedback to make positive changes that make student life better.
+The BSU represent the student voice at the university, ensuring that they're using student feedback to make positive changes that make student life better.
 They support students with appeals, mitigating circumstances and other academic issues that may occur.

-The BSU also organises a variety of activities and events throughout the year; including societies, sports, student media and more.
+The BSU also organises a variety of activities and events throughout the year; including societies, student media and more.
 Buzz Radio is a student-led campus radio station with studios in Brighton.
 There are a number of shops and cafés across University of Brighton campuses that are run by the BSU.

 Notable alumni, staff and associates

-Many prominent figures in the arts have attended the University, or the institutions from which it was formed.
+Many prominent figures in the arts have attended the university, or the institutions from which it was formed.
 These include Turner Prize winners Keith Tyson and Rachel Whiteread (1982–85) studied at the Faculty of Arts, Brighton, as did Keith Coventry, the winner of 2010 John Moores Painting Prize, the photographer Ewen Spencer, the artist Alison Lapper, the designer Julien Macdonald and the writer-illustrator Emily Gravett.